National Allergy Helpline

 On arrival at the hospital the patient:

-• Will be assessed by hospital staff.
+• Will be assessed by hospital staff

-• Should not be left alone.
+• Not be left alone

 Before leaving hospital you should get: